abhay6205/Real-Time-Process-Management-Dashboard/README.md

 ## Acknowledgments

 - Built with [psutil](https://github.com/giampaolo/psutil), [tkinter](https://docs.python.org/3/library/tkinter.html), and [matplotlib](https://matplotlib.org/).
-- Special thanks to Abhay, Harsh, and Shoaib for their dedication over 9 days to bring this project to life.
+- Special thanks to Abhay, Harsh, and Shoaib for their dedication to bring this project to life.

 ---

 ### Notes:
-1. **Team Contributions**: I’ve assigned general roles to Abhay, Harsh, and Shoaib based on typical project divisions.
-Feel free to adjust these to reflect your actual contributions (e.g., "Abhay: GUI and process termination," "Harsh: Graphing and debugging," "Shoaib: Data collection and optimization").
+1. **Team Contributions**: Abhay: GUI and process termination, Harsh: Graphing and debugging, Shoaib: Data collection and optimization.
-2. **Timeline**: The dates (March 17–25, 2025) are calculated backward from March 26, 2025 (the current date you provided).
-Adjust these if your actual timeline differs.
+2. **Timeline**: (March 5–27, 2025).
-3. **GitHub Setup**: Replace `yourusername` with your actual GitHub username and ensure the repository name matches your project.
+3. **GitHub Setup**: Replace `abhy6205` with your actual GitHub username and ensure the repository name matches your project.

-This `README.md` now clearly showcases your team's effort and timeline while maintaining professionalism and clarity.
-Let me know if you’d like further tweaks!
+## THANKS!!